Las Vegas Strip Nevada, USA Travel Guide

 Las Vegas caters to various traveler types, with specific considerations for each.

 Choose family-friendly resorts with dedicated children's attractions, like Excalibur, Luxor, Circus Circus (with its Adventuredome), or Mandalay Bay (with its beach).
 Incorporate non-gambling activities.
 Concentrate on themed pools, unique shows, arcades, and various free attractions.
-Plan for rest time; hiking the comprehensive Strip exhausts children.
+Plan for rest time; walking the comprehensive Strip exhausts children.
 A Stroller is useful for younger children.